Posts

 He looked at me meaningfully.
 “Many people do this.
 They say ‘Alhamdulillah,’ but the heart is narrating a complaint.”

+I lowered my gaze.
 He asked softly, “Do you know what God wants from you at the moment He withholds something?”

+I shook my head.
 “He wants you to look at what you have, not at what you don’t.
 That simple shift changes everything.”

+“That’s harder than it sounds,” I admitted.
 “Of course,” he said.
 “Because your inner focus has been trained—maybe for years—to find the empty spaces rather than the beauty already present.”

 He handed me a pen.
 “Try something today.
 Write down two things you have.
 And just for a few moments, don’t allow your mind to wander toward what is missing.
 You’re not just writing blessings—you’re retraining your attention.
 And where your attention goes, your emotional state follows.”

+I could feel something shifting.
+Not a dramatic transformation, but a small clearing inside, like dust settling.
 Before I left, he said something that has stayed with me: “God’s withholding something from us isn’t rejection.
 Sometimes it’s protection.
 Sometimes it’s timing.
 Sometimes it’s preparation.
 And sometimes… it’s a gift you only understand later.”

 He looked once more at the two pieces of paper and said, “Your life will change when your attention changes.”